Truth or tradition by Michael Rood

 Rabbi Henry Morse's ministry has taken him all over the world.
 He is an accomplished speaker, author, trained acrobat, and physical comedian.
-In addition to the active and growing congregation in Stoughton, MA, he and his wife Cherri helped launch a messianic congregation in Hilo Hawaii in 2011.
+In addition to the active and growing congregation in Stoughton, MA, he and his wife Cherri helped launch a messianic congregation in Hilo Hawaii in 2011 and one in Maine.

 - Rabbi's Blog

 - Messianic Prophesies

 - Meet The Rabbi

 - Outreach to Satancon 2023

 - Calendar of events

 - Resurrection Passover timeline

 - REMEMBRANCE AT THE NH HOLOCAUST MEMORIAL IN NASHUA